sqlc-dev/sqlc/docs/howto/named_parameters.md

 # Naming parameters

-sqlc tried to generate good names for positional parameters, but sometimes it lacks enough context.
+sqlc tries to generate good names for positional parameters, but sometimes it lacks enough context.
 The following SQL generates parameters with less than ideal names: